manifest.json, HTML pages, and special folders. It compiles them with the default SWC (Speedy Web Compiler)-based setup.

 Development behavior

-- Content scripts: HMR/remount flow is injected for fast updates.
+- Content scripts: Extension.js injects hot module replacement (HMR)/remount flow for fast updates.

 - Extension pages: Page scripts follow page HMR behavior.

-- Background/service worker: script updates can trigger hard extension reload depending on change type.
+- Background/service worker: Script updates can trigger a hard extension reload depending on the change type.

-- Entrypoint list changes: changing manifest script structure may require dev server restart.
+- Entrypoint list changes: changing manifest script structure may require a dev server restart.

 Script locations and conventions